Create a Social Media Reporting Dashboard in Notion for Tracking and Analyzing Performance Metrics

 - Paste the URL into the embed block.

-Repeat these steps for each visualization you wish to include in your social media reporting Dashboard.
+Repeat these steps for each visualization you wish to include in your social media reporting dashboard.

 Step 4: Automate Data Updates